 It is the only fundraising event organized by the Stanislaus State Agriculture program.
-The event is conducted in a fun, family-friendly and exciting atmosphere.
+The event is conducted in a fun and exciting atmosphere.

 The Tastes of the Valley event was started by the Agricultural Studies program in 2003 in order to raise money to support program development and scholarships.
 Planning, organizing and implementing the event served as a professional development opportunity for students.
 The event was also meant to raise awareness of the program in the community.
 The event eventually outgrew its initial location at Hilmar Cheese and was moved to Assyrian Hall in Turlock.
 Eventually, a partnership was formed with the Stanislaus County Fair in 2013, where it continues to grow and provide funds for both organizations.
 The event continues to provide significant support to the Stanislaus State Agriculture program and provides a professional development opportunity for students.